Piyush-wanna-Be-a-DataScientist/HR-DASHBORAD-using-SQL-/README.md

 # HR-DASHBORAD-using-SQL- SQL /POWER BI

-This project dives deep into the realm of data analysis using SQL and Power BI to uncover important human resource insights that can greatly benefit the company.
+This project dives deep into data analysis using SQL and Power BI to uncover important  insights about  human resource  that can greatly benefit the company.
-Featuring eye-catching dashboards offer crucial HR metrics like employee turnover, diversity, recruitment efficacy and performance evaluations.
+Featuring good looking dashboards offer important and benefecial HR metrics like employee turnover, diversity, recruitment efficacy and performance evaluations.
 These help HR professionals make informed decisions and strategic workforce planning.

 ## Source Data:
 The source data contained Human Resource 22000 records from 2000 to 2020.

 ## Data Cleaning & Analysis:

-This was done on SQL server 2022 involving
+This was done on SQL  involving
 - Data loading & inspection
 - Handling missing values
 - Data cleaning and analysis

 ## Data Visualization:
 Power BI Desktop
-In a corporate setting, results can be shared online on www.powerbi.com
+In a corporate setting,